privacybydesign/irma-documentation/docs/getting-started.md

 ```
 Run `irma server -h` to see configuration options.
 In order to verify your configuration, run `irma server check -v`.

+## Perform a command line IRMA session
-*Tip*: You can perform a first IRMA session using your server on the command line as follows:
+You can perform a first IRMA session using your server on the command line as follows:
 ```shell
 irma session --server http://localhost:8088 --disclose pbdf.pbdf.irmatube.type
 ```